You are here

 Dr. Huntoon served in various scientific and management positions at NASA including serving as the Director of the Johnson Space Center in Houston, Texas, and as a Special Assistant to the Administrator of NASA in Washington, DC.
 In addition, she served as an Executive in Residence in the George Washington University Project Management Program and spent two years at the White House in the Office of Science and Technology Policy where she was responsible for several interagency science programs.

 She is a Fellow in the American Astronautical Society, the American Institute of Aeronautics and Astronautics, and the Aerospace Medical Association.
 Dr. Huntoon’s scientific and executive achievements have earned her the Secretary of Energy’s Gold Medal, and the Outstanding Leadership, Exceptional Service, Scientific Achievement and Distinguished Service Medals from NASA.
 Also, Russia with the Uri Gagarin Medal honored her for her work in space biology and medicine, and the Russian Cosmonautics Federation’s S. P. Koralov Medal was given for her leadership in the Shuttle-Mir Program.
 Dr. Huntoon is the recipient of the Senior Executive Service Presidential Rank Awards for Meritorious and Distinguished Service.

-A native of Leesville, Louisiana, Dr. Huntoon received her undergraduate degree from Northwestern State College, Natchitoches, Louisiana, and her Masters of Science and Doctor of Philosophy degrees from Baylor College of Medicine, Houston, Texas.
+A native of Leesville, Louisiana, Dr. Huntoon received her undergraduate degree from Northwestern State College, Natchitoches, Louisiana, and her M.S. and Ph.D. from Baylor College of Medicine, Houston, Texas.

-Dr. Huntoon has been appointed to EMAB as a special Government employee in order to provide expert advice on large project planning, science, and technology, and was originally appointed to the Board in September 2011.
+Dr. Huntoon serves on EMAB as a special Government employee.
+She provides expert advice on large project planning, science, and technology, and was originally appointed to the Board in September 2011.